Skip to main content

 Case Overview

 Instagram is a popular social media app, but research has shown that it may be dangerous for young people.
-If you or your child have developed an eating disorder that you believe social media caused, you have options.
+If a minor you know (including yourself) has been diagnosed with an eating disorder linked to social media use, you have options.
 Motley Rice may be able to help you seek compensation from Meta through an Instagram eating disorder lawsuit.

 Key takeaways about Instagram and eating disorders